May Queen Potatoes

 Inventory, lb : 0

-May Queen potatoes are available in the late summer through the winter months.
+May Queen potatoes are available in the late summer through winter.

 May Queen potatoes, botanically classified as Solanum tuberosum ‘May Queen,’ are an early season variety that originated in the United Kingdom and was first known as Walker’s Seedling.
 Today, the May Queen potato is commonly found throughout Japan as it was introduced during the early 19th century to help combat famine.
 It is the second most popular variety in Japan next to the Danshaku and is especially valued in the city of Nagasaki.
 May Queen potatoes have a mild flavor that complements many different spices and are used in a variety of diverse culinary applications.